UltraEngine/Documentation/CPP_Steam_Integration.md

 # Steamworks SDK Integration #
 The Steamworks SDK provides a range of features which are designed to help ship your application or game on Steam in an efficient manner.
-This tutorial will explain how to add the Steamworks SDK into your C++ application.
+This tutorial will explain how to add the Steamworks SDK into your C++ application and initialize the Steam overlay.

 ## Compiling ##
 First, [download the Steamworks SDK](https://partner.steamgames.com/doc/sdk) from Valve.